Reading time: 9 min.

 Turkey hair transplants gone wrong

 Turkey is a popular destination for medical tourism.
-With hair transplants offered at a fraction of the price of UK clinics, it’s understandable that many patients take the risk of getting a hair transplant in Turkey.
+Hair restoration surgery is offered at a fraction of the price in Turkey than that of UK clinics.
+Taking into consideration this price difference, it’s understandable that many patients take the risk of getting a hair transplant in Turkey.

 This patient was quoted 5,000 hair grafts — despite the fact nobody at the clinic had seen a photo of him.
 The hair transplant wasn’t performed by a doctor (which is illegal in Turkey) and they overharvested follicles from the donor area.
 They didn’t use enough anaesthesia to numb the scalp during the procedure — resulting in a painful, unsuccessful hair transplant [9].